Thames Water

 Thames Water Utilities Limited, trading as Thames Water, is a British private utility company responsible for the water supply and waste water treatment in most of Greater London, Luton, the Thames Valley, Surrey, Gloucestershire, north Wiltshire, far west Kent, and some other parts of England.
 Like other water companies, it has a monopoly in the regions it serves.

 With origins dating back to the formation of the New River Company in 1609, Thames Water was established in 1989 during privatisation of the water industry in England and Wales.
 The name of the company reflects its role serving the drainage basin of the River Thames; water is sourced from the Thames as well as a number of other rivers and boreholes.

 The UK's largest water and wastewater services company, Thames Water is responsible for an extensive water management infrastructure which includes the Thames Water Ring Main around London, one of Europe's largest wastewater treatment works and the UK's first large-scale desalination plant—both at Beckton in east London—and the £4.2 billion Thames Tideway sewer (which went into service in 2025).
-Per day, the company supplies 2.5 e9l of drinking water and treats 4.6 e9l of wastewater.
+Per day, the company supplies 2.6 e9l of drinking water and treats 4.3 e9l of wastewater.
 It serves a population of 15.5 million people—over a quarter of England's population—but its ageing infrastructure is prone to leakage and is a frequent cause of pollution, for which it has been repeatedly prosecuted and fined.

 Current shareholders include four major pension funds and four overseas investment funds which between them hold over 90% of the company's shares.
-The company has been criticised for paying substantial dividends to shareholders while simultaneously taking out loans, accumulating over £16 billion in debts.
+The company has been criticised for paying substantial dividends to shareholders while simultaneously taking out loans, accumulating over £20 billion in debts (as of January 2026).
 From June 2023, Thames Water was repeatedly said to be close to financial collapse.
 In April 2024, the UK Government was reported to be considering plans to temporarily renationalise the company (putting it into a special administration regime, SAR), and in January 2025 began talks with potential special administrators.
-A £3bn emergency bailout was agreed in March 2025, giving Thames more time to repair its finances, but in June 2025 the government stepped up preparations for temporary nationalisation of the company.
+A £3bn emergency bailout was agreed in March 2025, giving Thames more time to repair its finances.
+In June 2025 the government stepped up preparations for temporary nationalisation of the company, and in June 2026 rejected rescue proposals saying they did "not do enough to protect consumers or the environment".